-The great benefit of rapid CNC prototyping is that much of this process can be automated.
+The great benefit of rapid CNC prototyping and metal prototyping services is that much of this process can be automated.
 With traditional metal fabrication, each of these steps might require a single skilled worker or a team of them.
 By making use of the preprogrammed nature of CNC prototyping, you can tell a machine what kind of shape you want to make and the precise metal fabrication techniques and movements that need to be employed to do that.

 For example, you can program the computer to perform certain cutting, spinning, bending, and folding movements to help shape the metal before stamping it with a logo or anything else at another stage of the process.

 All of this helps make the whole CNC machining process proceed far more efficiently than traditional metal fabrication.